MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/manage/Force-a-Remote-Group-Policy-Refresh--GPUpdate-.md

 ---
-title: Force a Remote Group Policy Refresh (GPUpdate) ms.prod: windows-server-threshold ms.technology:
+title: Force a Remote Group Policy Refresh (GPUpdate)
-  - group-policy
-  - techgroup-management
+description: "Group Policy"
+ms.prod: windows-server-threshold
+ms.technology: manage-group-policy
 ms.tgt_pltfrm: na
 ms.topic: article
 ms.assetid: 70b16238-3d4f-4b13-ac68-4ebb45e58087
-author: coreyp
+author: coreyp-at-msft
 ms.author: coreyp
+manager: dongill
-ms.date: 8/18/2016
+ms.date: 10/04/2016
 ---

 # Force a Remote Group Policy Refresh (GPUpdate)
 Group Policy is a complicated infrastructure that enables you to apply policy settings to remotely configure a computer and user experience within a domain.
 When the Resultant Set of Policy settings does not conform to your expectations, a best practice is to first verify that the computer or user has received the latest policy settings.
 In previous versions of Windows, this was accomplished by having the user run **GPUpdate.exe** on their computer.

 With  Windows Server 2012  and Windows 8, you can remotely refresh Group Policy settings for all computers in an organizational unit (OU) from one central location by using the Group Policy Management Console (GPMC).
-Or you can use the **Invoke-GPUpdate** Windows PowerShell cmdlet to refresh Group Policy for a set of computers, including computers that are not within the OU structure—for example, if the computers are located in the default computers container.
+Or you can use the **Invoke-GPUpdate** Windows PowerShell cmdlet to refresh Group Policy for a set of computers, including computers that are not within the OU structureâ€�?for example, if the computers are located in the default computers container.

 The remote Group Policy refresh updates all Group Policy settings, including security settings that are set on a group of remote computers, by using the functionality that is added to the context menu for an OU in the Group Policy Management Console (GPMC).
 When you select an OU to remotely refresh the Group Policy settings on all the computers in that OU, the following operations happen: